Arhit-Chakrabarti/logisticLAGO/README.md

 of the intervention package may be obtained from an investigator or from knowledge of prior or concurrent intervention trials.
 The simplest case is when the trial is designed to be conducted in a single center or location.
-The number of stages (*nsatges*) in the LAGO design, sample size per stage (*sample.size*), the unit costs for the intervention package components (*cost.vec*), the vector of minimum (*lower*) and maximum (*upper*) values of the components of the intervention package,
+The number of stages (*nstages*) in the LAGO design, sample size per stage (*sample.size*), the unit costs for the intervention package components (*cost.vec*), the vector of minimum (*lower*) and maximum (*upper*) values of the components of the intervention package,